theserverlessway/awsinfo/scripts/commands/elasticbeanstalk/instance-health.md

 # `awsinfo elasticbeanstalk instance-health [filters]*`

-Details about the health and load of each instance in a selected ElasticBeanstalk Environment
+Get details about the health and load of each instance in a selected ElasticBeanstalk Environment.

 ## Filter matches against